 What Is Machine Learning?

-- Machine learning refers to algorithms that learn from data to make decisions or predictions, now a core part of generative AI, computer vision, and NLP applications.
+- Machine learning refers to algorithms that learn from data to make decisions or predictions, and is now a core part of generative AI, computer vision, and NLP applications.

 - 64 % of senior data leaders in 2024 deemed generative AI the most transformative technology of a generation.